Phyre: Backphyre

 Instead of predicting the 3D structure of a protein sequence, often users have a solved structure and they are interested in determining if there is a related structure in a genome of interest.
 In Phyre2 an uploaded protein structure can be converted into a hidden Markov model and then scanned against a set of genomes (more than 20 genomes as of March 2011).
-This functionality is called "BackPhyre" to indicate how Phyre2 is being used in reverse.
+This function is called BackPhyre to indicate how Phyre2 is being used in reverse.

 Phyrealarm

 Sometimes Phyre2 can't detect any confident matches to known structures.
 However, the fold library database increases by about 40-100 new structures each week.
 So even though there might be no decent templates this week, there may well be in the coming weeks.

 Phyrealarm allows users to submit a protein sequence to be automatically scanned against new entries added to the fold library every week.
 If a confident hit is detected, the user is automatically notified by email together with the results of the Phyre2 search.
 Users can also control the level of alignment coverage and confidence in the match required to trigger an email alert.